Paul Clarke (Scottish footballer): Career

 Clarke spent some time in the youth team Kilmarnock Star alongside future team-mate at senior level, Stuart McLean, and had a loan spell in the Junior leagues with local Ardrossan Winton Rovers after signing provisionally with Kilmarnock.

 His debut for Killie was versus Partick Thistle at Rugby Park in the Scottish League Cup on 9 August 1975, he scored Kilmarnock's first goal in the Premier Division format on 4 September 1976 at home to Motherwell, and his final game was also at home versus Ayrshire derby rivals Ayr United in a league match on 3 May 1986.

 He left the club and retired from football at the age of 29 to join Strathclyde Police before reaching their upper recruitment age limit; despite ending his career early, he is ranked 11th on Kilmarnock's all-time appearance list, having played in 436 matches across 11 seasons in the three major competitions.

 Clarke's two Scottish League XI caps were versus Italy B in 1978 and League of Ireland in 1980.

 He later became involved in coaching the youth teams at Kilmarnock.

 Clarke was inducted in the Kilmarnock Hall of Fame in 2018.

 Personal life

-Paul is the older brother of the current Scotland national football team manager and former Chelsea defender, Steve Clarke.
+Paul is the older brother of former Scotland national football team manager and former Chelsea defender, Steve Clarke.
 The siblings played against each other during the 1982–83 season when Steve was with St Mirren; on 4 December 1982, Paul scored both Kilmarnock goals in a 2–2 draw between the sides at Rugby Park.